Root Canal Therapy - Sugar Land, TX

 Root Canal FAQs

-No one ever expects to need a root canal in Sugar Land, but it’s more common than you might realize.
+No one ever expects to need a root canal, but it’s more common than you might realize.
 If we recommend root canal therapy to save your tooth, you’ll likely have several questions before you’re ready to agree to the treatment.
 We’ll take the time to explain the procedure and address any concerns.
 While you wait for your appointment, here are the answers to a few of the most common questions you’re asked to help ease any apprehensions.

 Is a root canal painful?